slavnikov/Ruby-LFSR-Cipher/README.md

 ```

 ### crypt(data, initial_value)
 Accepts a string to be encoded an hexadecimal integer value to serve as the starting key.
 Will also decrypt an encrypted string into its original form if given the same key.
+Note the escape characters necessary to add the non-renderable characters (e.g. "\xE7").
+These are considered single characters in Ruby but have no render value assigned in ASCII.

 ```Ruby
 crypt('Apple Jacks', 0x31bda77c) # => "*}B\xE7j\xAD\x18x\xA6\xF7<"